seanh101/NBA-Lineups/README.md

-README has the app title and description
-README has embedded screenshots of your finished app README has a list of technologies used
-README has a Getting Started section with any instructions you deem important README must include Planned future enhancements
-README has link to a 'public' trello board
-Trello has sections of "iceBox", "current/MVP", and "completed" which hold user stories Trello has ERD and Wireframes

 # NBA Player Lineups

 An app that allows the user to create many lineups/teams that contain multible nba players within them.